 Elizabeth Liebert, Ph.D.

-As Professor of Spiritual Life, I am very committed to offering resources to future leaders of the church to help them understand and deepen their own spiritual grounding as well as to extend their ministries of spiritual nurture and care of their congregations.
-I see spiritual formation as one significant aspect of vocation in the world for both individuals and groups.
-Therefore, it must be biblically and theoretically grounded and culturally sensitive if it is both to anchor Christians in their long and rich tradition and to propel them into the work of Christ in the world.
+As Professor of Spiritual Life, I am committed to offering resources to future leaders of the church to help them understand and deepen their own spiritual grounding and to extend their ministries of spiritual nurture and care of their congregations.
+Spiritual formation, must be biblically and theoretically grounded and culturally sensitive if it is both to anchor Christians in their long and rich tradition and to propel them into the work of Christ in the world.

 Ecumenical Milestone - Roman Catholic nun settles in as dean at San Anselmo seminary